khraosgenetor/taskapp-cli/README.md

   - `Not Done`
 - Add new tasks with a status.
 - Delete tasks by ID (auto re-indexes IDs).
+- Modify tasks by ID (change title or status).
 - JSON-based persistent storage.
 - Supports both interactive mode and command-line arguments.